 At the press brief

-The Ho Chi Minh City Steering Committee for Covid-19 Prevention and Control held a regular press conference to inform about the epidemic situation in the city yesterday.
+Mr. Hai made the statement at a yesterday press conference held by the Ho Chi Minh City Steering Committee for Covid-19 Prevention and Control to provide information on the epidemic situation in the city.